awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-rules.md

 ## Configuring enhanced health rules using a config document<a name="health-enhanced-rules.configdocument"></a>

 The configuration \(config\) document for enhanced health rules is a JSON document that lists the rules to configure\.

-The following example shows a config document that disables the checking of application HTTP 4xx status codes \(the only rule currently available for customization\)\.
+The following example shows a config document that disables the checking of application HTTP 4xx status codes and enables the checking of load balancer HTTP 4xx status codes\.

 ```
 {